 7.6 Did Jesus really died on the cross?

-155. (They were cursed) for breaking their covenant, for rejecting the signs of Allah, for unjustly killing the prophets, and for saying, “Our hearts are wrapped.”
-Rather, Allah has sealed them because of their disbelief, so they believe only a little.
+155. They were condemned for breaking their covenant, rejecting Allah’s signs, killing the prophets unjustly, and for saying, “Our hearts are unreceptive!” - it is Allah Who has sealed their hearts for their disbelief, so they do not believe except for a few-

-157. and for saying, “We killed the Messiah, Jesus, son of Mary, the messenger of Allah.”
-But they did not kill him, nor did they crucify him—it only appeared so to them.
-Those who disagree about it are full of doubt, with no certain knowledge, only conjecture.
+2. and for boasting, “We killed the Messiah, Jesus, son of Mary, the messenger of Allah.”
+But they neither killed nor crucified him—it was only made to appear so.
+Even those who argue for this ˹crucifixion˺ are in doubt.
+They have no knowledge whatsoever—only making assumptions.
 They certainly did not kill him.

 • disbelief and rejection of God’s signs (v.155),